 Staying in private accommodation has been a popular option along the Croatian coast for decades.
 You could even say that Croatians pioneered the "sharing economy"!
 With their financial well-being heavily dependent on tourism, it made sense for residents along the seaside or on islands to build an extension to their house and rent it out to tourists.
 Some built extension after extension or bought houses to divide up and rent out as villas or hostels.
 From Istria to Dubrovnik, there's an abundant choice of rooms, villas and apartments.
-(In Zagreb and the interior, not so much; see more on Zagreb private accommodation) For tourists, the good news is that locals are frequently multilingual and highly experienced in playing host.
+For tourists, the good news is that locals are frequently multilingual and highly experienced in playing host.

 The value for money is excellent in private accommodation and you may have the choice of a room, an apartment or a villa which can be a great deal for families and small groups.
 It's a great way to meet locals and have a more genuine experience of life in Croatia.

 For solo travellers however, staying in an apartment can be isolating unless the arrangement is more familial with the owner living nearby.

 Private accommodation in Croatia is heavily regulated, categorized and rated.
 Rooms and apartments are awarded one to four stars depending on size, amenities and service (although the one-star category is being phased out, now applying only to older accommodation units).
 The goal is to enforce a certain standardization and to coordinate apartment categories with hotel categories.
 That is, a three-star apartment should roughly correspond to a three-star hotel.

 Whether you book private accommodation online or opt for on-the-spot accommodation, it helps to know what to expect.
 Consider the following:

 Size certainly does matter when you're on holiday and the difference between the categories is significant.
 The following is for two-person studios:

 Two-star: minimum 19 sq m.
 (204 sq feet)

 Three-star: minimum 22 sq m.